baturkacamak/user-scripts/userscripts/google-ai-studio-enhancer/README.md

    - Repeat for the specified number of iterations
 5. **Stop Anytime**: Use "Stop" button to halt the process at any time

+### **Text-to-Speech Queue**
+1. **Navigate** to the Text-to-Speech tab in the enhancer panel
+2. **Enter Text**: Paste or type the text you want to convert to speech (will be split into chunks)
+3. **Configure Settings**:
+   - **Words per chunk**: Set how many words per audio file (default: 300, range: 50-1000)
+   - **Filename prefix**: Customize the downloaded file names (default: "tts-output")
+4. **Start Queue**: Click "Start TTS Queue" button
+5. **Automated Process**: The script will automatically:
+   - Split your text into chunks based on word count
+   - Type each chunk into the TTS textarea
+   - Click Run button for each chunk
+   - Wait for audio generation to complete (handles busy servers intelligently)
+   - Automatically download each audio file
+   - Continue to the next chunk without waiting for downloads
+6. **Stop Anytime**: Use "Stop TTS Queue" button to halt the process

+**Note**: The TTS text is automatically saved and will be restored when you reload the page.

 ### **Settings Configuration**
 - **Auto-copy new responses**: Toggle automatic copying of new responses
 - **Show notifications**: Control visibility of operation notifications
 - **Panel position**: Drag the panel to your preferred location (automatically saved)
+- **TTS settings**: Words per chunk, filename prefix, and text input are all persisted

 ## 🛠️ Troubleshooting